m-salmankhan/COMS30046/README.md

 The speed is a delay after each `tick()`, to give you time to read the output.
 Default: 0

 ## To-do:
-- Make more complex programs to use as benchmarks
+- Make more complex programs to use as benchmarks:
+  - Gaussian blur with CONV2D - has nested loops so good to test branch prediction.
+Also has real data dependencies that would benefit from result forwarding.
+Also really important for AI inference, so is a nice "real-life" benchmark
+  - Sorting algorithm
 - Simulate a source of entropy to add RNG instruction for encryption algorithms
 - Properly document ISA
 - Fix output mechanism